Autodesk-Forge/viewer-nodejs-model.as.a.service/README.md

 ##Description

-*This sample is part of the [Developer-Autodesk/Autodesk-View-and-Data-API-Samples](https://github.com/Developer-Autodesk/autodesk-view-and-data-api-samples) repository.*

-A sample demonstrating the workflow and provide a tool to learn view and data API quickly.
+A sample in Node.js demonstrating the workflow and provide a tool to learn view and data API quickly.

 Live demo: [http://still-spire-1606.herokuapp.com](http://still-spire-1606.herokuapp.com/)